abinit/abipy_book/abipy_book/flows.md

 only the `ScfTask` is executed because the second task depends on it.
 After the initial submission, the scheduler starts to monitor all the tasks in the flow.

 When the ScfTask completes, the dependency of the NscfTask is fullfilled and a new submission takes place.
-Once the second task completes, the scheduler calls `flow.finalize` to execute (optional) logic that is supposed to be executed to perform some sort of cleanup or final processing.
+Once the second task completes, the scheduler calls `flow.finalize` to execute (optional) logic that is supposed to be executed to perform some sort of cleanup or post-processing.
 At this point, all the tasks in the flow are completed and the scheduler exits.

-Now we can have a look at the different output files produced by our flow with:
+Now we can have a look at the different output files produced by the flow with:

 ```{code-cell} ipython3
 flow[0].get_graphviz_dirtree()